raniants/eurostat_webservice/Readme.txt

-This is a readme file
+This Project is a Web Service Client.
+Using this project we can retrieve data from eurostat Web Service such as GDP value in each european country.
+Also we save all thius data to a database.